JonJagger/cyber-dojo/readme.txt

 have a diff.
 If it cannot do this (because the file has been renamed or deleted or has not changed) the server will open the file with the most changes.
 When a file is initially opened it autoscrolls to that file's first diff-chunk.
-Reclicking on the filename auto-scrolls to the next diff-chunk in the file Clicking the red no-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off for that file's diff.
+Reclicking on the filename auto-scrolls to the next diff-chunk in the file.
+Clicking the red number-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off for that file's diff.
-Clicking the green no-of-lines-added button (to the right of the filename) will toggle the added lines on/off for that file's diff.
+Clicking the green number-of-lines-added button (to the right of the filename) will toggle the added lines on/off for that file's diff.

 The diff is a diff between two traffic-lights.
-If you click on an animals 13th traffic-light (on the dashboard) then the diff page will show the diff between traffic-lights 12 and 13, and the values 12 and 13 will appear at the top left next to their respective traffic-lights.
+If you click on an animals 13th traffic-light the diff dialog shows the diff between traffic-lights 12 and 13, and 12 and 13 appear at the top left next to their respective traffic-lights.
 You can show the diff between any two traffic-lights by simply editing these numbers.
-For example, if you edit the 13 to a 15 and press return the page will update to display the diff between traffic-lights 12 and 15.
+For example, if you edit the 13 to a 15 and press return the dialog will update to display the diff between traffic-lights 12 and 15.
 Below the two traffic-lights are  <<  <  >  >>  buttons.
 These buttons move forwards and backwards whilst maintaining the traffic-light gap (eg 12 <-> 15 == 3).
-Pressing
+For example, pressing
 o) << moves back to the first traffic-light, so if the gap is 3 it will display the diff of 1 <-> 4
 o) <  moves one traffic-light back, so if the gap is 3